Toxicologist

 Toxicology Program Accreditation

 The American Board of Toxicology (ABT) provides certification for the evaluation and competency of toxicology applicants.
 The exam consists of 160 questions, of which 140 are scored.
-The exam is completed in a four-hour time frame, and the fee is $400.
+The exam is completed in four hours, and the fee is $400.
 The ABT website extensively explains examination specifics, yearly changes, the handbook, sample questions, and practice analysis.

 On-Campus Toxicology Degree Programs